9+ Ways To Save Money While Being Sustainable

 Phone/laptop chargers, decorative lights, coffee makers, printers, DVD players, speakers, or gaming consoles in standby mode will continue sipping power whenever they remain plugged in.
 Over the course of a year, those wasted watts not only inflate your electric bill but also drive extra greenhouse gas emissions at the power plant.

 By taking a few seconds to unplug unused devices, you’ll see savings on your utility bill and reduce your home’s overall energy footprint.
-It's not a lot, but consider it takes virtually no effort or investment, why not do it?
+It's not a lot, but consider that it takes virtually no effort or investment, why not do it?

 Also, try to evaluate your electric bill for areas where you can save more energy and money.